-Before delving into the details of building a Web-based application, it might be helpful to review the architectural model of the Web, and the roles of the browser and server in the model.
+Before delving into the details of building a Web-based application, it might be helpful to review the architectural model of the Web, and the roles of the browser and server in that model.

-41.8.1.
+4.1.8.1.
 The User Experience

-Staring information on the Internet is a simple process of a user (or client) using a Web mouser such as Internet Explorer (IE) to request a file from a Web server such as IIS.
+Sharing information on the Internet is a simple process of a user (or client) using a Web browser such as Internet Explorer (IE) to request a file from a Web server such as IIS.

-Web server sends the browser a response that contains the requested file as well as readers that contain connection information.
+The Web server sends the browser a response that contains the requested file as well as headers that contain connection information.
 The Web browser uses the HTML tags in the file to properly format and display the data in the file.
-A Web browser that displays FTML has the capacity to mimic any user interface.
+A Web browser that displays HTML has the capacity to mimic any user interface.